wyqian1027/Qiskit-Fall-Fest-USC-2022/challenges/README.md

 import qiskit.tools.jupyter
 %qiskit_version_table
 ```
-- Please submit your solution notebook by sending it to meijian.li@usc.es with the title "Qiskit-Fall-Fest-USC-2022 Challenge".
+- Please submit your solution notebook by sending it to meijian.li@usc.es with the title "Qiskit-Fall-Fest-USC-2022 Challenge Submission (First name, Last name)".
 We recommend that you use the same email as for the registration.

 ## After the Quantum Challenge